A Self-Improving Home Agent That Knows Where You Are

 A few things are still missing or sketchy.

 The sandbox for tool function execution isn't properly sandboxed yet.
-It's fast for dev the way it is and it keeps the authoring/review/registration loop tight, but it's explicitly a prototype substrate.
+It's fast for dev the way it is and keeps the authoring/review/registration loop tight, but it's explicitly a prototype substrate.
 The container-based sandbox with network policy enforcement is next, and the code is already set up to accept it.

 None of these are architectural redesigns.
 They're all fillable slots.